 In the Department of Biochemistry, we aim to build a truly inclusive community through the following:

-With strong support from the department, the Biochemistry D&I Committee— consisting of PhD students, postdocs, staff, and faculty—promotes a welcoming environment, provides a platform for community outreach, and encourages faculty and student attendance at national conferences for underrepresented minorities in the sciences.
-The D&I committee also sponsors a departmental postdoc forum where junior faculty share career advice on their recent transition to faculty positions.
-This committee always looks new ideas.
-Contact Mike Boyce if you'd like more information, want to volunteer or have program suggestions.
+With strong support from the department, the Biochemistry D&I Committee—consisting of PhD students, postdocs, staff, and faculty—promotes a welcoming environment, provides a platform for community outreach, and encourages faculty and student attendance at national conferences for underrepresented minorities in the sciences.
+The D&I committee also sponsors a departmental postdoc forum where junior faculty share career advice on their recent transitions to faculty positions.
+This committee always looks for new ideas.
+Contact Mike Boyce if you'd like more information, want to volunteer, or have program suggestions.